ro-rok/CineTracker/README.md

 ### Home Page

-The home page serves as the main landing page for the Movie Website.
+The home page serves as the main landing page for the CineTracker.
 It showcases several sections to engage users and provide movie recommendations.

 #### - Movie Carousel